nanoc/nanoc.app/content/docs/4-basic-concepts.md

 <pre><code class="language-ruby">
 compile '/foo/' do
-  # ...
+  # …
 end

 compile '/bar/', :rep => :raw do
-  # ...
+  # …
 end

 compile '/bar/', :rep => :full do
-  # ...
+  # …
 end
 </code></pre>

 ### Routing the Item Representations

-For each item representation, the matching routing rule is looked up and applied to the item rep. The item rep's path to the output file will be set to the return value of the routing rule block.
+For each item representation, the matching routing rule is looked up and applied to the item rep. The item rep’s path to the output file will be set to the return value of the routing rule block.

-The routing rule block can also return nil, in which case the item representation will not be written to the disk--useful when items should be included as part of other, larger items, but should not exist separately.
+The routing rule block can also return nil, in which case the item representation will not be written to the disk—useful when items should be included as part of other, larger items, but should not exist separately.

 ### Compiling the Item Representations

 Compiling an item means compiling all of its representations, which in turn involves executing the compilation rules on each representation.
-After a compilation rule has been applied, the item representation's compiled content will be written to its output file (if it has one) determined by its routing rule.
+After a compilation rule has been applied, the item representation’s compiled content will be written to its output file (if it has one) determined by its routing rule.

 The following diagram illustrates item compilation by giving a few examples of how items can be filtered and laid out.